 While Take 5 Breathing addresses the stress response, our children need to know that their big feelings are important and we do want to hear what is going on for them.
 There is a difference clamping up and shutting our feelings away and calming down so that we can talk about our feelings and express them in a safe way.
 If children feel angry, hurt or worried, their feelings will probably still be there once they have calmed down.
 That makes it the perfect time to connect, reassure and listen to your children.

-To download and print your poster: Click on the poster image below.
-This will open a larger PDF version that you can download to your own computer.
-Open the PDF and print.
-When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (these have been created at A4 size).
-I printed ours onto matte photo paper.
-Personal, non commercial use only.
+Click here to download: Take 5 Breathing Exercise for Kids.
+Save the PDF to your computer.
+Open the PDF and print the page you require.
+When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (this has been created at A4 size).
+I suggest printing onto card stock or matte photo paper.
+Laminate the printed poster for durability.

 About Leonie: Leonie MacDonald is a qualified primary teacher, a Relax Kids coach and mother of two boys aged 9 and 6.
 She lives with her family in Canberra.
 Leonie loves cooking, growing her own food with occasional success, knitting, craft, making gifts, reading and meditation.